 Georgia’s HB 1 cleared the path to create a patient registry for those with qualifying conditions.
 The bill was signed by Republican Gov. Nathan Deal on April 16, 2015.
 The Georgia Department of Public Health (DPH) and Georgia Composite Medical Board work together to oversee the patient registry.

 On May 9, 2018, Deal signed SB 16 to expand patient access to low-THC oil.
 The bill became effective July 1, 2018.
 In addition to adding qualifying conditions, the expansion allowed for Georgia hospice care residents to obtain low-THC oil.

-Registry cards can be obtained from the DPH with a doctor’s recommendation and payment of a $25 fee.
-Your doctor will need to fill out two required forms.
-Cards are ready within 15 business days and are valid for two (2) years.
+Under current Georgia marijuana laws, registry cards can be obtained from the DPH with a doctor’s recommendation and payment of a $25 fee.
+Doctors are required to fill out two forms.
+Cards are ready within 15 business days and valid for two years.

 - Alzheimer’s disease

 - Amyotrophic lateral sclerosis (ALS), or Lou Gehrig’s disease